theupdateframework/taps/tap7.md

 reference implementation.
 Conformance testing should instead work across different languages and platforms.
-In other words, the specification should endorse an official tool, compatible with any implementation, and cover how an implementation can be set up for conformance testing with the tool.
+In other words, the specification should endorse an official tool, compatible with any implementation, and cover how an implementation can be set up for conformance testing.

 # Motivation